Trailblazing judge in Michael Avenatti fraud case dies at age 72

 Batts, an alumna of Harvard Law School, also served as an adjunct professor at Fordham University's School of Law.

-Chief U.S. District Judge for the Southern District of New York Colleen McMahon called Batts in a statement Monday "a trailblazer in every respect: an openly gay African-American woman who became a United States District Judge after a distinguished career as a federal prosecutor and law professor."
+Colleen McMahon, chief U.S. district judge for the Southern District of New York, called Batts in a statement Monday "a trailblazer in every respect: an openly gay African-American woman who became a United States District Judge after a distinguished career as a federal prosecutor and law professor."

 "She will be remembered by her colleagues for her devotion to the work of the court, for her mentorship of a cadre of young lawyers of all backgrounds, and for her infectious smile and extraordinary collegiality," McMahon said.

 Federal prosecutors accused Avenatti in May of pocketing almost $300,000 that was supposed to go to Daniels as part of a book deal.
-Prosecutors alleged that the attorney used the money instead to pay for his own luxuries, such as monthly payments on a Ferrari.
+Prosecutors alleged that Avenatti used the money instead to pay for his own luxuries, such as monthly payments on a Ferrari.

-His fraud case has not yet been reassigned, according to the U.S. Attorney's Office for the Southern District of New York.
+Avenatti pleaded not guilty.
+His fraud case has not yet been reassigned, the U.S. Attorney's Office said.

-Avenatti is also currently facing trial in New York over allegations he tried to extort more than $20 million from Nike.
-He has also been indicted in California for wire fraud, identity theft and trying to embezzle $4 million from a paraplegic man whom he represented.
+Avenatti is also facing trial in New York over allegations that he tried to extort more than $20 million from Nike.
+He has also been indicted in California on charges of wire fraud, identity theft and trying to embezzle $4 million from a paraplegic man whom he represented.

-New York City Mayor Bill de Blasio tweeted out condolences for Batts on Monday night.
+New York Mayor Bill de Blasio tweeted out condolences for Batts on Monday.

 "Deborah Batts was a trailblazer for women and the LGBTQ community — and above all else a champion for justice," de Blasio wrote.
 "On behalf of the city she served, I offer our deepest condolences to her family, friends and all who knew and loved her."